Esri/esri-wab-build/README.md

 * nodejs (validated with 6.9.4)
 * Java

-Bower can be installed via:
-npm install -g bower

 ##To run:
 1. npm install -g esri-wab-build bower
 2. navigate to the application to be built